DataDog/integrations-core/redisdb/README.md

 Configure a `password` in `redisdb.yaml`.

 ## Further Reading
-Read our [series of blog posts](https://www.datadoghq.com/blog/how-to-monitor-redis-performance-metrics/) about how to monitor your RedisDB servers with Datadog.
+Read our [series of blog posts](https://www.datadoghq.com/blog/how-to-monitor-redis-performance-metrics/) about how to monitor your Redis servers with Datadog.
 We detail the key performance metrics, how to collect them, and how to use Datadog to monitor Redis.